 Facilitator: Karen Young

 For many of us, the invitation to be part of the taiko community started when we were handed a pair of bachi.
 But what exactly is the taiko community?
 How are we part of it and how do we take care of it?
-This discussion session is suitable for all levels of taiko players.
+Come discuss how community is formed within groups, between groups, and off the stage in the communities where we live.
+This interactive discussion is suitable for all levels of taiko players and will also feature the new community building resource www.taikoandcommunity.org, launched with funding from a Mini-Grant by TCA.
 Whether you’re a solo or ensemble player, or consider yourself a leader or newbie in the taiko community, you’ll come away from this discussion with new friends, a greater sense of connectedness, and tools and knowledge that will help you achieve your taiko goals.

 Administration and Fundraising